-This working paper outlines sectoral and policy priorities and maps emerging and existing partnerships and collaboration between cities participating in the Mayors Dialogue on Growth and Solidarity: an initiative, led by Mayors Yvonne Aki-Sawyerr of Freetown and Giuseppe Sala of Milan, that aims to establish a shared vision and practical avenues for cooperation between cities across Africa and Europe.
+This working paper outlines sectoral and policy priorities and maps emerging and existing partnerships and collaboration between cities participating in the Africa-Europe Mayors' Dialogue (formerly the Mayors' Dialogue on Growth and Solidarity): an initiative, led by Mayors Yvonne Aki-Sawyerr of Freetown and Giuseppe Sala of Milan, that aims to establish a shared vision and practical avenues for cooperation between cities across Africa and Europe.
 The paper discusses the cities’ varying approaches to human mobility and details the challenges and opportunities they face in this area.

 - Cities are at the forefront of human mobility, reducing carbon emissions and fostering social cohesion within diverse urban communities.
 The world is looking to city leaders to provide ideas and solutions that can be adequately resourced and that work on the ground.